Set up a password for your page

 - Open Google+.
 Place your cursor in the top left corner for the Google+ main menu.

-- Click Manage this page on the page for which you'd like to set up your username and password.
+- Click Pages > Manage this page on the page you'd like to manage.

 - Scroll down to "Third party tools" and click Set up a password.